buildpacks/rfcs/text/0000-rfc-process.md

 - Create a corresponding issue in the appropriate repo.
 - Fill in the remaining metadata at the top.
 - Commit everything.

+### Pull Requests / Issues

+During the Planning Working Group meeting, the team will go over open pull requests / issues.
+If the change is considered substantial or more clarity/discussion is warranted, the issue will be closed and the author will be asked to be opened.

 # Drawbacks
 [drawbacks]: #drawbacks